 Best wishes, Arliss

-P.S. – In 2017 a new chapter will begin as my husband Eric and I depart Florida on our 35-foot sailboat Corroboree with the goal of sailing around the world.
-You can follow our journey on my new blog, “The Old Woman and the Sea,” starting here on my website soon.
+P.S. – In 2017 a new chapter began when my husband Eric and I departed Florida on our 35-foot sailboat Corroboree with the goal of sailing around the world.
+You can follow our journey here on my blog, “The Old Woman and the Sea.”